mateolarreaferro/MTEC-342-PS/PS2/README.md

 For this Problem Set I created two programs: Problem1.1.cpp & Problem1.2

-**Problem 1.1** consisted in writing a program that would take an integer from the user using std::cin and then transform it to a hexadecimal and octal number.
+**Problem 1.1** consisted in writing three functions to get the min, max, and average of an array.

-**Problem 1.2** consisted in adding two sliders in Juce to control the font size and color of a text.
-I replaced the string "Hello JUCE" with a ":)!" to make it a little bit more personal.
+**Problem 1.2** consisted in creating sliders in juce to control parameters like the frequency, amplitude, buffer size, etc. of an osc.

 ### Build and Run Commands:
-To build Problem1.1:
+To build Problem2.1:

 	 clang++ Problem1.1.cpp -o Problem1.1

-To run the compiled Problem1.1 use:
+To run the compiled Problem2.1 use:

 	 ./Problem1.1